-Thales (science)

-Pythagoras and Euclid (mathematics)

-Hippocrates (medicine)

-Socrates, Plato, and Aristotle (philosophy)

-Herodotus and Thucydides (history)

-Homer, Aeschylus, Sophocles, Aristophanes, and Euripides (poetry and drama)
+a scientist or mathematician (e.g., Thales, Pythagoras, Euclid, or Hippocrates)

+a philosopher(e.g., Socrates, Plato, or Aristotle), historian (e.g., Herodotus or Thucydides), poet or dramatist (e.g., Homer, Aeschylus, Sophocles, Aristophanes, or Euripides)

-the Parthenon, the Acropolis, and the Temple of Apollo (architecture)
+architecture (e.g., the Parthenon, the Acropolis, and the Temple of Apollo)

-the development of the first complete alphabet with symbols for consonants and vowels (writing)
+writing (e.g., development of the first complete alphabet with symbols for consonants and vowels)

-the development of ideals of beauty and proportions in the human body (sculpture)
+art (e.g., the development of ideals of beauty and proportions in the human body in sculpture or the depiction of myths and heroes in vase painting)

-Suggested Primary Sources in Appendix F: excerpts from any of the following: Homer, The Iliad or The Odyssey (c.
-800 BCE based on earlier oral tradition); Thucydides, History of the Peloponnesian War (431 BCE); Plato, The Republic (360 BCE); Aristotle, Politics (350 BCE)

-Ancient and Classical Rome, the Roman Republic, and the Roman Empire
+Ancient and Classical Rome, the Roman Republic, and the Roman Empire, c.
+500 BCE-500 CE

-Supporting Question: How did the government of the Roman Empire treat the peoples it conquered?
+Supporting Questions: What was the influence and legacy of the Roman Empire on the conquered peoples in the territory it controlled?